dibondar/miscellaneous/Numpy2PowerPoint.md

 y = x ** 2
 ```
 Then, follow the following steps
-1. In Python, use the function
+1. In Python, using the function
 ```python
 import numpy as np
 import pyperclip